apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ---
 title: Source types
-description: Learn about Apify Actor source types, how to deploy actor from GitHub, using CLI, or a Gist.
+description: Learn about Apify Actor source types, how to deploy Actor from GitHub, using CLI, or a Gist.
 slug: /actors/development/deployment/source-types
 sidebar_position: 1
 ---

+# Source types {#source-types}

-**Learn about Apify Actor source types, how to deploy actor from GitHub, using CLI, or a Gist.**
+**Learn about Apify Actor source types, how to deploy Actor from GitHub, using CLI, or a Gist.**

 ---

-The **Source type** setting determines the location of the source code for the actor.
+The **Source type** setting determines the location of the source code for the Actor.
 It can have one of the following values: [Web IDE](#web-ide), [Git repository](#git-repository), [Zip file](#zip-file) or [GitHub Gist](#github-gist).

 ## Web IDE {#web-ide}

-This option is used by default when your actor's source code is hosted on Apify platform.
-You can use our Web IDE to preview and update your actor's source code and browse its files and directories.
+This option is used by default when your Actor's source code is hosted on Apify platform.
+You can use our Web IDE to preview and update your Actor's source code and browse its files and directories.
 This is especially helpful when you need to make fast updates to your source code or README, or when you want to directly test [**INPUT_SCHEMA.json**](../actor_definition/input_schema/index.md) on the Apify platform.

 The only required file is **Dockerfile**, and all other files depend on your Dockerfile settings.
 By default, Apify's custom NodeJS Dockerfile is used, which requires a **main.js** file containing your source code and a **package.json** file containing package configurations for [NPM](https://www.npmjs.com/).